 The flat staking money management routine works pretty well with Asian handicapping and is one of the two most popular methods employed by professional punters, the other being Kelly Criterion.
 And the good news is that either can be used for betting on football, horse racing, tennis, basketball, cricket and even on the NFL Super Bowl.

 Don’t get excited by betting winnings or losses and try to keep your head clear during good and bad streaks.
+Remember to bet on singles and try to cut the footy accas and other bet types as I said.
 Don’t get complacent and never chase losses.
 Set long-haul targets.
 Be patient: Good things come to those who wait!